glitch-txs/w3-docs/docs/w3-react/init.md

 }
 ```

-You can select differnt wallets depending on your preference.
+You can select different wallets depending on your preference.

 Current supported wallets: